sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 </p>
 -->

-[Quick links](https://docs.sourcegraph.com/user/quick_links) can now be added below the search bar on the home page and search results page.
-This makes it easier for teams to quickly access the Sourcegraph pages they care most about such as your team’s main repository, or have easy access to external resources like your CI system or team documentation.
+[Quick links](https://docs.sourcegraph.com/user/quick_links) can now be added below the search bar on the home and search results pages.
+They can be used for quickly accessing frequently used URLs such as a code search, main repository, or external resources like your CI system or team documentation.

-Add a quick link to global, organization, or user settings with the `quicklinks` field:
+Quick links can be defined at the global, organization, and user level using the `quicklinks` field:

 ```
 {